fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 # Kolibri

-Kolobri is a keymap for small ergonomic/split keyboards with 3x5 keys and 2 or 3 thumb keys per hand.
+Kolobri is a keymap for small ergonomic/split keyboards with 34-36 keys (3x5 keys and 2 or 3 thumb keys per hand).
 It is designed to be fully functional, comfortable and intuitive to use, easy to learn and well suited for fast typing and programming.

 ![Layout Overview](kle-kolibri.png)